-Prior to contacting ICSB staff or submitting a Letter of Intent, all potential applicants are advised to carefully review Indiana's Charter Schools Law as described in Article 24 of Indiana Code (“IC”) § 20.
+All potential applicants are advised to carefully review Indiana's charter schools law as found in Indiana Code (“IC”) 20-24 as well as other applicable laws.
 Applicants may wish to consult with their legal counsel for assistance interpreting these laws.

 Blended learning and virtual school applicants should carefully review the definition in Indiana statute of a virtual charter school.
 Depending upon the proposed model, a blended learning model might actually be classified as a virtual model as defined in state statute.
-Note there is a different funding formula for virtual charter schools.
+It is important to note that there is a different funding formula for virtual charter schools.

 Indiana’s Public Access Laws

-Prior to submitting a Letter of Intent, charter school organizers are advised to carefully review Indiana's Public Access Laws.
-Successful ICSB applicants must demonstrate a strong working knowledge of Public Access Laws, including the Open Door Law.
+Applicants should carefully review Indiana's Public Access Laws.
+Successful ICSB applicants must demonstrate understanding of the public access laws, including the Open Door Law.
 Applicants may wish to consult with their legal counsel for assistance interpreting these laws.

 General Charter School Resources

-The ICSB website contains a variety of general charter school related resources (located under Start a School: Application Resources).
-Potential applicants are encouraged to look through these resources for general background information and policy resources.
+The ICSB website contains a variety of general charter school related resources found here.
+Applicants are encouraged to look through these resources for general background information and policy resources.

-Per IC § 20-24-3, an authorizer may only award a charter to a non-profit charter school organizer.
+Per IC 20-24-3, an authorizer may only award a charter to a non-profit charter school organizer.
 Therefore, applicants to the ICSB must be incorporated as a non-profit entity.
-In addition, the applicant must either: (1) have a 501(c)(3) Letter of Determination from the Internal Revenue Service, or (2) must have submitted an application to the Internal Revenue Service requesting such status.
+In addition, the applicant must either: (1) have a 501(c)(3) Letter of Determination or other non-profit status from the Internal Revenue Service or (2) have submitted an application to the Internal Revenue Service requesting such status.

-The ICSB accepts charter school applications from all types of applicants, including the following:
+The ICSB accepts charter school applications from three types of applicants, including the following:

-New Operators seeking to launch a new charter school;
+- New Operators seeking to launch one new charter school;

 The ICSB defines “New Operators” as those applicants who have not previously operated a charter school and who do not intend to contract with an Education Service Provider (“ESP”) to oversee school operations.
 “Experienced Operators” are defined as either: (a) applicants that have previously operated a charter school or managed a network of charter schools; or (b) applicants that have not previously operated a charter school, but intend to contract with an ESP.
 Experienced Operators with experienced Boards may apply for one or more charter.